 2. Decide on Your Niche

 Choosing the perfect niche is the next most important step in developing your coaching business.
 Once you visualize your ideal client, you may have a general idea of the field you want to go in, but carving out a specific niche is very important to build a thriving business.

 How you choose your niche is dependent on several factors:

 - What are you most interested in?
-There’s likely a specific area that you spent a lot of time thinking about, just because you are interested in it.
-This would be an excellent way to niche down because you know that you are passionate about helping clients in that specific field.
+In all likelihood, there’s a specific area that you spent a lot of time thinking about, simply because you are interested in it.
+This would be an excellent way niche to focus on since you already know that you’re passionate about helping clients in that specific field.

 - What niche fields are profitable?
 Although you may want to coach regular people looking to improve their overall fitness, that might not be extremely profitable online.
-Instead, perhaps you decide to coach young professionals who need some help counteracting all the sitting they do in their office.
+You may instead decide to coach young professionals who need some help counteracting all the sitting they do in their office.
 This would likely be a more profitable and specific niche.

 - What niche fields are not saturated?
-In the example above, coaching regular people who want to improve their general fitness would be a very oversaturated niche.
+In the example above, coaching regular people who want to improve their general fitness is already a very oversaturated niche.
 Almost every coach in the health and fitness field is doing just that.
-Instead, think much more precisely.
+Instead, think of a more specific and focused client base.
 There may be a market for young moms who want an online fitness coach to help them lose weight without needing to go to the gym or leave the house.

 - Do you want to coach clients exclusively online or in-person as well?
 Although you may be mainly building your coaching business online, you should also think about whether you want to work with clients in-person.
 If you do, this might help you further narrow down your niche to people in your area who would be willing to meet in person.

-Choosing your niche is a significant proposition.
+Choosing your niche is not a decision to be taken lightly.
 You should take your time before going public with your business to make sure it’s the exact right fit.